superduper-io/superduper/docs/blog/2023-09-31-walkthrough-atlas-vector-search/content.md

 # A walkthrough of vector-search on MongoDB Atlas with SuperDuperDB

-*In this tutorial we show developers how to execute searches leveraging MongoDB Atlas vector-search via SuperDuperDB*
+*In this tutorial we will show developers how to execute searches leveraging MongoDB Atlas vector-search via SuperDuperDB*

 **Install `superduperdb` Python package**